John Adams slept with Benjamin Franklin in a New Jersey tavern during the fall of 1776.

 "The panic may seize whom it will," wrote Adams.
 "It will not seize me."

-And when John Adams slept with Benjamin Franklin, they discussed the cause of the common cold.
+And when John Adams slept with Benjamin Franklin, they didn't discuss the military catastrophe.
+They talked about the cause of the common cold.

 John Adams Slept Here

-The proposal infuriated Adams because he thought – correctly – that the British wanted the Americans to renounce the Declaration of Independence.
+Adams thought – correctly – that the British wanted the Americans to renounce the Declaration of Independence.

 Sullivan came to Philadelphia and spoke to the Congress about peace talks.
 During his speech, Adams whispered they would have been better off if a musket ball had gone through Sullivan’s head at Long Island.